robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Observe Attribute Changes
 -------------------------

-The Internet of Things Foundation can send this request to a device to observe changes of one or more device attributes.
-When the device receives this request, it must send a notification request ("notify" message) to the Internet of Things Foundation whenever the observed attributes value changes.
+The IoT Platform can send this request to a device to observe changes of one or more device attributes.
+When the device receives this request, it must send a notification request ("notify" message) to the IoT Platform whenever the observed attributes value changes.

 .. important:: Devices must implement observe, notify & cancel operations in order to support :ref:`firmware-actions-update`.